ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 ## vApps
 {: #shared_vcd-ops-guide-vapps}

-A vApp consists of one or more VM that communicates over a network and use resources and services in a Virtual Data Center.
+A vApp consists of one or more VMs that communicate over a network and use resources and services in a Virtual Data Center.

 1. From the tenant portal, click the menu icon at the top of the page and select **Datacenters**.
-2. Under **Virtual Datacenters**, click the Virtual Data Center to create the vApp under.
+2. Under **Virtual Datacenters**, click the Virtual Data Center under which to create the vApp.
 3. Under **Compute** in the right pane, select **vApp**.
 4. In the left pane, click **NEW vAPPS**.
 5. Enter the vApp name and click **Create**.